unteem/compose-nextcloud/README.md

 For more information on the configuration, check [nextcloud doc](https://docs.nextcloud.com/server/14/admin_manual/configuration_server/index.html) and for auto-configuration with env variables[docker-nextcloud doc](https://github.com/nextcloud/docker#auto-configuration-via-environment-variables)

 ### Persistence
-The following folders needs to be mounted as volume in order to persist data
+The following folders needs to be mounted as volume in order to persist data for nextcloud

 ```
 nextcloud:/var/www/html